rca(1) General Commands Manual rca(1)

 The locale is consulted for just a few things: the decimal point,

-(at every 3 digits), and the currency symbol to '$'.
+digits are set to 2, and the currency symbol to '$'.

 The locale always chooses the decimal point.
 Usually this is '.',